 “Water,” his voiced scratched out.

-Suddenly a glass with a straw was placed to his lips.
+Suddenly, a glass with a straw met his lips.
 He followed the hairy arm up to see his best friend, and head mechanic, Thomas Lorde, was his water boy.

 Tom smiled.
 “You’ll do anything to gain the ladies’ attention.”